 Are you ready to get help with an addiction?
 Here are a few simple steps to take to begin your journey to recovery.
 If you have questions about any of these steps, please call us at (818) 429-9103 and a caring, knowledgeable counselor will help you 24 hours a day.

 Finding a location for treatment is one of the most important first steps in your recovery journey.
 You may have a great job in the town where you live, so a treatment program close to you may be appropriate.
 Or you may have too many connections and triggers close to home, where staying may lead to relapse.
 In that case, treatment in another state may be your best option.
 Finding a location that’s right for you has a huge impact on the success of your long-term recovery program.

-Miracles In Action offers cutting-edge outpatient addiction treatment in the beautiful Los Angeles County community of Glendale, California.
+Miracles In Action offers cutting-edge outpatient addiction treatment in the beautiful Los Angeles County communities of Burbank and Northridge, California.

 2. Determine what services you’ll need in treatment.

 Determining what services you need is one of the most important parts of selecting a treatment center.
 Treatment centers vary greatly in scope of practices and focus areas, so finding one that’s right for you is important.
 Treatment centers may provide services for detoxification, dual diagnosis, religious focus, executive, 12-step, LGBTQ affirming, or a myriad of other specializations.
 Determine what you think you’ll need before you pick up the phone to call a treatment center.